Best ways to improve indoor air quality

 Dr. Khatri recommends using natural cleaning supplies and elbow grease to minimize risks.

-Indoor air pollution can increase a person’s chances of having flares of chronic lung problems, such as asthma or chronic obstructive pulmonary disease (COPD).
+Indoor air issues can increase a person’s chances of having flares of chronic lung problems, such as asthma or chronic obstructive pulmonary disease (COPD).

 Although opening windows helps ventilate your home, car or office, that’s not always possible due to allergies or extreme temperatures.